 West Texas landscapes attract visitors from all over the globe, and an unusual new lodging in Terlingua capitalizes on that beauty with bubble rooms that reveal those vistas from the comfort of bed.

-Staying in one of Basecamp Terlingua’s two bubbles is like staying in a deluxe, transparent tent with the amenities of a hotel room—a queen-size bed, Keurig tea/coffee maker, AC/heater, mini fridge, Wi-Fi, and a full bathroom with an indoor shower.
+Staying in one of Basecamp Terlingua’s bubbles is like staying in a deluxe, transparent tent with the amenities of a hotel room—a queen-size bed, Keurig tea/coffee maker, AC/heater, mini fridge, Wi-Fi, and a full bathroom with an indoor shower.
 There are also two outdoor seating areas, an outdoor shower, and a fire pit.

 The bubbles’ windows open to the east, providing a view of the Chisos Mountains of Big Bend National Park.
 When the sun goes down, the Milky Way and the stars blanket the sky.

 Worried about privacy?
-Basecamp built L-shaped concrete walls to shield the two bubbles from each another and from the town while leaving open the view toward the mountains.
+Basecamp built L-shaped concrete walls to shield the bubbles from each another and from the town while leaving open the view toward the mountains.

 BubbleTree, a company based in Paris, France, designed and manufactured the new lodgings.